20 Unique Things to Do in Seattle (That Locals & First-Time Visitors Love)

 Start with the Space Needle, Pike Place Market, and a food tour.
 Then explore Seattle Center and Chihuly Garden.
 These are great intro activities that will fill your itinerary!

 Seattle has a comprehensive public transportation system, including buses, light rail, and even ferries.
 The city is also very walkable, especially in areas like downtown.
-For destinations further away, rideshare services or rental cars are good options.
+For destinations further away, rideshare services like Lyft or rental cars are good options.

 Best Unique Things to do in Seattle Final Thoughts: